-First click testing is used to determine if participants are able to find something they're looking for in an interface within their first click.
-Research has shown that assessing the first click is important because it is much more likely that a user will succeed in completing a task if they're able to click on the right path initially.
+First click testing is used to determine if participants are able to find something they’re looking for in an interface within their first click.
+Assessing the first click is important because it is much more likely that a user will succeed in completing a task if they’re able to click on the right path initially.
 First click testing will be able to tell you if participants are clicking the intended area for a given scenario.
 If they don’t, you can learn where else they would click, and why.

 You have a navigation design that’s in the very early stages (it may just be a static mock or even a sketch) and you want to know if participants are able to correctly identify where to go to find certain elements/information, and if not, identify where they are going instead.